-UK Transporter Authorisations, driver and attendant Certificates of Competence and Vehicle Approval Certificates issued in the UK will not be recognised by the EU from 1 January 2021.
-Any transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.
+UK Transporter Authorisations, driver and attendant Certificates of Competence and Vehicle Approval Certificates issued in the UK are not recognised by the EU.
+Any commercial transporter wishing to transport live animals into the EU will need to obtain new transport documentation issued by one of the EU27 Member States.

 Transporters should also check the latest advice from the Department for Transport.